 Variations of Rummy

-Gin Rummy: Gin Rummy aims to form sets and runs before your opponent and score fewer points.
+- Gin Rummy: Gin Rummy aims to form sets and runs before your opponent and score fewer points.
 In this game, each player is dealt 10 cards.
 Players draw and discard cards to form melds.
 The round ends when a player ‘knocks’ (ends the play with unmatched cards totalling 10 points or fewer) or goes Gin (forms all cards into melds).
 Points are calculated based on the difference between the knocker's unmatched cards and the opponent's unmatched cards.

-Indian Rummy: In this variant, each player is dealt 13 cards.
+- Indian Rummy: In this variant, each player is dealt 13 cards.
 To declare, players must form at least two runs, one of which must be a pure run (without a joker).
 The rest of the gameplay follows standard rummy rules.
 The winner scores zero, and the others score based on their unmelted cards.

-Kalooki Rummy: This rummy variant is played between 2 to 4 players.
+- Kalooki Rummy: This rummy variant is played between 2 to 4 players.
 The objective is to form valid sets and runs using 13 cards.
-The scoring rules are similar to standard rummy but with added bonuses for specific melds.
+The scoring rules are similar to standard rummy but with bonuses for specific melds.

 Satte Pe Satta Card Game